TroJan2001/Notes/Encryption and Hashing/Encryption/RSA - Asymmetric Encryption.md

+ The RSA algorithm (Rivest-Shamir-Adleman) is the basis of a cryptosystem -- a suite of cryptographic algorithms that are used for specific security services or purposes -- which enables public key encryption and is widely used to secure sensitive data, particularly when it is being sent over an insecure network such as the interne
 # The math(s) side

 RSA is based on the mathematically difficult problem of working out the factors of a large number.
 It’s very quick to multiply two prime numbers together, say 17*23 = 391, but it’s quite difficult to work out what two prime numbers multiply together to make 14351 (113x127 for reference).